krlu/AutoJson/README.md

 Upcoming features:
 - Support for Scala Case classes
-- Support for serialization/deserialization of Objects wrapped in collections
+- Support for deserialization of Objects wrapped in collections
+- Support for Tuples

 ## Java Example
 Consider the `ConstructionSite` Java class and its associated objects